BrandArrowLeftBack to Insights

 • Technical managers, planning engineers and trading analysts will be able produce more accurate model results for operational and capital expenditure decisions.

-TZ-SAM is on our product roadmap for integration into Model Builder, our software platform that offers users an end-to-end service for capacity expansion and unit dispatch modelling.
+TZ-SAM is on our product roadmap for integration into Model Builder UI, our software platform that offers users an end-to-end service for capacity expansion and unit dispatch modelling.

 TransitionZero plans to release further updates to the TZ-SAM data set in 2024.
 Use the download link below to access the data and to receive updates on the next release.